notchia/daochem-prototype/README.md

 **DAOchem** is a solution in which on- and off-chain governance data sources react to produce a holistic view of DAO governance.
 We integrate data on **smart contract parameters**, **voting activity**, **Twitter activity**, and **contributor sentiment** to help DAO creators and contributors understand the governance landscape.

 ## Overarching questions driving our work
 Are (on-chain) DAOs working right now?
-Are they achieving their stated goals, and are members enjoying the experience?
+Are they achieving their stated goals, and how do members feel about their experience in the DAO?
 - What governance systems are DAO members choosing to implement, with what "laws"?
 - In what ways are DAO members participating (in measureable ways)?
 Does DAO member activity relate to the chosen systems?
 - How satisfied are DAO members with their own experiences in the DAO and with the health/success of the DAO overall?
 How do these experiences relate to the chosen systems?